Putting-data-into-action/IoT-Security/README.md

 gafgytDataset$Type<-FALSE
 miraiDataset$Type<-FALSE

-# Preparing the dataset, splitting at random the benign dataset into two subsets --- one with 80% of the instances for training, and another with the remaining 20%; the remaining 20% is merged with malicious instances for testing
+# Preparing the dataset, split at random the benign dataset into two subsets --- one with 80% of the instances for training, and another with the remaining 20%; the remaining 20% is merged with malicious instances for testing
 index <- 1:nrow(benginDataset)
 testIndex <- sample(index, trunc(length(index)*20/100))
 testSetBen <- benginDataset[testIndex,] # Create the Benign class for testing